-- 1. What you can do NOW (pre disaster) to address weaknesses and threats in the economy. - 2.
+- 1. What can you do NOW (pre disaster) to address weaknesses and threats in the economy. - 2.
 What you can do AFTER in the Response and Recovery phases should an emergency occur.

-Examples of potential strategies and action steps are provided for illustration purposes.
+The following examples of potential strategies and action steps are provided for illustration purposes.
+They are not an inclusive list.

 Prioritizing and assigning a timeline to the Action Plans is recommended as you will not likely be able to work on all items at once, particularly during/following an emergency.